apache/nuttx/README.txt

     The float.h header file defines the properties of your floating point implementation.
-It would always be best to use your toolchain's float.h header file but if none is available, a default float.h header file will provided if this option is selected.
+It would always be best to use your toolchain's float.h header file but if none is available, a default float.h header file will be provided if this option is selected.
 However, there is no assurance that the settings in this float.h are actually correct for your platform!

   stdarg.h

     In most cases, the correct version of stdarg.h is the version provided with your toolchain.
-However, sometimes there are issues with with using your toolchains stdarg.h.
-For example, it may attempt to draw in header files that do not exist in NuttX or perhaps the header files that is uses are not compatible with the NuttX header files.
+However, sometimes there are issues with using your toolchains stdarg.h.
+For example, it may attempt to draw in header files that do not exist in NuttX or perhaps the header files that it uses are not compatible with the NuttX header files.
 In those cases, you can use an architecture-specific stdarg.h header file by defining CONFIG_ARCH_STDARG_H=y.